mlochbaum/BQN/doc/fromDyalog.md

 ## For reading

-Glyphs `+-×÷⌊⌈|⊣⊢⌽⍉` have nearly the same meaning in BQN as APL.
-Closest equivalents in Dyalog APL for the other functions are below (except `!`, Assert).
+Glyphs `+-×÷⌊⌈|⊣⊢⍉` have nearly the same meaning in BQN as APL.
+The other primitive functions (except `!`, Assert) are translated loosely to Dyalog APL below.

 | BQN | Monad         | Dyad
 |-----|---------------|-----